aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### setEncoding(EncodingType) {#setEncoding-encodingtype-}

+<b>@deprecated.</b> Please use the 'encoding' property instead.
 Gets and sets the default encoding.
 Only applies for csv file.

 ```javascript
 setEncoding(value: EncodingType) : void;